jorgeazevedo/xenomai-lab/README.md

 Working with Blocks
 -------------------

-### Create a new one
+### Create a new block

 Xenomai Lab comes bundled with several useful blocks, but adding new ones is easy.
-All blocks are stored in ~/.xenomailab/blocks.
-To add a new one, simply run the newblock.sh script in that folder and add your new block to blocks.conf.
+All blocks are stored in `~/.xenomailab/blocks`.
+To add a new one, simply run the `newblock.sh` script in that folder and add your new block to `blocks.conf`.

 Here's an example